CULTIVATE YOUR FUTURE IN AG

 Morningside’s location in Sioux City and the tri-state region places us in the heart of one of the most productive agricultural regions in the world.
 Both our Siouxland location and the number of businesses in the area with ties to agriculture have made the Morningside University Regina Roth Agricultural and Food Studies department a critical regional resource.
 The Applied Food and Studies program is designed to give you a broad understanding of how agriculture and food production work preparing you for success after you graduate.
-You can also choose to pair it with a relevant minor to gain a more focused degree.
+Paired with a relevant minor, you can gain a more focused degree, preparing them for careers of entrepreneurial endeavors in the agricultural industry.

 Degrees